-- FAFSA Submission Confirmation
+- o FAFSA Submission Confirmation

-- o Student Aid Report (SAR): Can be found at fafsa.gov
+- o Student Aid Report (SAR): Can be found at fafsa.gov9

 - o ALL communication from schools where student applies

 - Try an accordion file folder.

 - o Keep each school separate.

 - o Keep copies of ALL paperwork:

 - Applications

 - Verification forms

 - Deposits/agreements, etc.

 - Keep a calendar with all important deadlines.
 You don't want to miss any of the following:

 - Admissions deadlines

 - o Scholarship deadlines

-- o Priority deadlines for the FAFSA
+- o Priority deadlines for the FAFSA10

-- o Financial aid appeal deadlines
+- o Financial aid appeal deadlines11

 - o Payment plan deadlines

-&lt;sup>5 For verification purposes, schools will ask for an IRS Tax Transcript, not a copy of the 1040.
+8 For verification purposes, schools may request an IRS Tax Transcript.
 You are strongly advised to secure a copy from the IRS so that you have one on hand if you are selected for verification.
 Call 1.800.908.9946 or visit www.irs.gov.
 If you do not file or will not file, you may still need a non-tax filer form, which can also be secured from the IRS.

-&lt;sup>6 If you are unable to access the Student Aid Report (SAR), try disabling the pop-up blocker on your browser.
+9 If you are unable to access the Student Aid Report (SAR), try disabling the pop-up blocker on your browser.

-&lt;sup>7 You may always file a FAFSA, but be aware that most colleges and states (including Missouri!) have priority deadlines for FAFSA if you want to be considered for aid.
+10 You may always file a FAFSA but be aware that most colleges and states (including Missouri!) have priority deadlines for FAFSA if you want to be considered for aid.
 Check with individual schools!

-&lt;sup>8 You have the right to appeal your financial aid from a school-either for financial or competitive reasons!
+11 You have the right to appeal your financial aid from a school-either for financial or competitive reasons!